The frame.

 How to market within your bucket.

-Describe what the token does today inside a live product — pay fees, vote, access a feature, settle a payment.
-If a claim only makes sense to someone hoping the price rises, it belongs to the digital-security bucket you were trying to avoid.
+Describe what the token does today — pay fees, vote, access a feature, settle a payment.
+If a claim only makes sense to someone hoping the price rises, it belongs to the digital-security bucket.

-Remove “earn,” APY-as-income, “passive income,” price targets, “Nx,” and past-token comparisons from public marketing across every bucket.
-These are the phrases that reintroduce the profit-expectation prong.
+Remove “earn,” APY-as-income, “passive income,” price targets, “Nx,” and past-token comparisons across every bucket.

 If you call it a tool, the page should read like a product, not a prospectus.
-A mismatch between the claimed bucket and the marketing is a finding on its own — align the headline, the body, and the fine print to the same lane.
+Align headline, body, and fine print to the same lane.

-The analysis looks at the deal as marketed, across every channel.
-A clean landing page does not help if influencers are posting “100x” threads.
-Put the same say-this-not-that language into KOL contracts and review the whole surface.
+A clean landing page does not help if influencers post “100x” threads.
+Put the same say-this-not-that language into KOL contracts.

 Related rules.